flux-framework/flux-core/doc/man1/flux-start.rst

 =======

 **-s, --test-size**\ =\ *N*
    Launch an instance of size *N* on the local host.
-Only works with *--bootstrap=selfpmi*.
-Automatically sets *--bootstrap=selfpmi* and prints a warning to stderr if no *--bootstrap* option is specified.

-**-b, --bootstrap**\ =\ *METHOD*
-   Select the flux bootstrap method.
-Possible values of *METHOD* are:

-   -  pmi - Use PMI (Process Management Interface)

-   -  selfpmi - The flux-start process will activate its own internal PMI server, and then it will launch flux-brokers that will bootstrap using said PMI server.

 **-o, --broker-opts**\ =\ *option_string*
    Add options to the message broker daemon, separated by commas.